Time for a Year-End Retirement Funding Review

 5. Value the Most Coveted Asset

-If exploring the life settlement option can be part of a retirement funding plan in the new year – especially if a senior is considering lapsing or surrendering a life insurance policy back to the insurer - then the first step is to contact an experienced life settlement broker, like Welcome Funds.
-The broker has a fiduciary duty to represent the best interest of policy owners and will provide them with a no obligation appraisal of their policy to identify the range of its market value.
+If exploring the life settlement option can be part of a retirement funding plan in the new year, especially if a senior is considering lapsing or surrendering a life insurance policy back to the insurer, then the first step is to contact an experienced life settlement broker, like Welcome Funds.
+The broker has a fiduciary duty to represent the best interests of policy owners and will provide them with a no-obligation appraisal of their policy to identify the range of its market value.

 For more information on Welcome Funds and how a broker maximizes the purchase price of a life insurance policy, please visit www.welcomefunds.com or call 877.227.4484.